July 9th, 2021 | How To Create a Business Development Strategy As a Person Who Never Competes.

 In grad school, I also bought a house.
 In the Netherlands, houses are typically listed by real estate agents at the most popular website called Funda.
 When a new house appears on the market, buyers start bidding against each other.
 Of course, the highest bid wins the competition, and the rest of the bidders walk away with nothing.

 No surprise that I also don’t do any competitive sports.
-The only activity that could be considered a sport that I’ve ever done was walking long distances (e.g., 4daagse).
-Here in the Netherlands, it is a form of a sport in which everyone who reaches the finish line in time and doesn’t faint, wins.
+The only activity that could be considered a sport that I’ve ever done was walking long distances (for example, 4daagse) Here in the Netherlands, it is a form of a sport in which everyone who reaches the finish line in time and doesn’t faint, wins.
 In that sense, you don’t really compete against other people, only against yourself.
 I also dance or hike sometimes.
-Or, go to sauna.
+Or, go to the sauna.
 Or, get on a treadmill.
 That would be it.

 Lastly, I avoid competition in every way, shape, or form.
 While playing board games with friends, I usually let them win because I simply don’t care about the outcome.
 And I don’t understand why people who had many partners before, are perceived as attractive.
 If you have to do with someone who dated 20 people before, you will be compared to 20 people.
 What’s the point of packing yourself into that?
 The less the better.

 Funny enough, my father is a professional chess player.
-All he ever does in life is competing, or teaching children how to compete.
+All he ever does in life is compete, or teach children how to compete.
 We had some heated discussions about the point of it all, but apparently, we differ in life philosophy; he sees something noble in combat while I do not.

 I soon realized that the only way to reach that lifestyle was to become independent in one way or another.
 There was just no other way, especially provided that I wanted to have a free choice of people to work with, and projects to work on.

 And, I always try to create products that are different from what is available.
-I just like to think that it’s better to become the first one in the world doing something rather than compete with others and argue who is the best.
+I just like to think that it’s better to become the first one in the world to do something rather than compete with others and argue who is the best.

-The test I created and launched just recently, The ODYSSEY Test, is one example of this strategy.
+The test I created and launched just recently, The Ontology of Value Test, is one example of this strategy.
 Instead of creating yet another aptitude test diagnosing your personality type, ranking your professional skills, or proposing a list of professions based on your list of skills, I spotted an important question that wasn’t answered just yet.

 Red Ocean vs Blue Ocean.
-How How Create The Best Business Development Strategy Today?
+How To Create The Best Business Development Strategy Today?

-Peter Thiel, the cofounder of PayPal and one of the most successful investors in the Bay Area, likes to say that “competition is for losers.”
-In his view, companies which thrive, provide with something more than just outrunning competition: qualitative innovation that offers something new.
+Peter Thiel, the co-founder of PayPal and one of the most successful investors in the Bay Area, likes to say that “competition is for losers.”
+In his view, companies which thrive, provide something more than just outrunning competition: qualitative innovation that offers something new.